kintsugi-programmer/god-stack/CN_SDE/README.md

 - **LLC (Logical Link Control):** Manages frame synchronization and error checking.
 **Examples:** Switches, network interface cards (NIC).

+*   It is used for transferring the data from one node to another node.
+*   It receives the data from the network layer and converts the data into **data frames**.
+*   It then attaches the physical address to these frames, which are sent to the physical layer.
+*   It enables the **error-free transfer of data** from one node to another node.

+**Functions of Data Link Layer:**
+*   **Frame synchronization:** Converts data into frames and ensures that the destination must recognize the starting and ending of each frame.
+*   **Flow control:** Controls the data flow within the network.
+*   **Error control:** Detects and corrects the error occurred during the transmission from source to destination.
+*   **Addressing:** Attaches the physical address with the data frames so that individual machines can be easily identified.
+*   **Link management:** Manages the initiation, maintenance, and termination of the link between the source and destination for the effective exchange of data.

 #### 3. Network Layer (Layer 3)
 **Function:** This layer is responsible for determining the best physical path for data to travel from the source to the destination using logical addressing (IP addresses).
 **Examples:** Routers, IP (Internet Protocol), ICMP (Internet Control Message Protocol).

+*   The network layer converts the logical address into the physical address.
+*   The routing concept means it determines the best route for the packet to travel from source to the destination.

+**Functions of Network Layer:**
+*   **Routing:** Determines the best route from source to destination.
+*   **Logical addressing:** Defines the addressing scheme to identify each device uniquely.
+*   **Packetizing:** Receives the data from the upper layer and converts the data into **packets**.
+*   **Internetworking:** Provides the logical connection between different types of networks for forming a bigger network.
+*   **Fragmentation:** A process of dividing the packets into fragments.

 #### 4. Transport Layer (Layer 4)
 **Function:** Ensures reliable data transfer between devices or hosts by providing flow control, error checking, and recovery of data.
 It breaks data into segments and ensures the correct delivery order.